Short URL for this page:

 p260 Obituary Order.

-Upon the death of Colonel Sully, General Indicates a West Point graduate and gives his Class.Howard, commanding the Department of the Columbia, issued the following obituary order: —
+Upon the death of Colonel Sully, General Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register.Howard, commanding the Department of the Columbia, issued the following obituary order: —

 "It becomes my painful duty to announce the death of Colonel Alfred Sully, 1st Infantry, Brevet Brigadier-General, United States Army.
 He had been for some weeks reported ill of a malarial fever, but finally his life terminated by a severe internal hemorrhage, so that the news of his death comes suddenly upon his friends.
 It was my fortune to serve for some time, during the recent war, in the same corps with General Sully, and I have seen much of him since, so that I speak from personal knowledge in saying that he has had a long and eventful career, and in all the work, often most important and dangerous, given him to do, he has discharged his duty with marked ability, with unflinching courage, and with a generosity and honesty of spirit worthy the highest commendation and becoming an American officer.